An ode to Paul the Octopus, the true star of the 2010 World Cup

 As with many of the greats, he only became truly revered once he was gone.

 Oberhausen Sea Life Centre built a harrowing monument to their most famous son, featuring a terrifyingly large Paul sat on a big f*ck-off football, at the centre of which is a golden urn containing his ashes in a somewhat distasteful design of half octopus, half World Cup trophy.

 His influence, meanwhile, can still be seen today.
 Wannabe imitators including a Brazilian sea turtle, a Thai hedgehog, a Japanese otter, and Shaheen, a camel in Dubai, all tried to replicate his success in 2014, but none came close to either his hit-rate or charm.

-There will no doubt be more imitators next year; an Irish pheasant, an Argentinian hamster, perhaps even an Icelandic reindeer, but there will only ever be one Paul – the biggest, the best, the OG.
+There will no doubt be more imitators in 2022; an Irish pheasant, an Argentinian hamster, perhaps even an Icelandic reindeer, but there will only ever be one Paul – the biggest, the best, the OG.
 RIP, brother.

 By Rob Conlon